 The amount of truly authentic Western history found inside the buildings, not to mention the buildings themselves, really impressed me.

-About 20 minutes east outside of Cody headed towards Powell, is another bit of history no one should miss: the Heart Mountain interment camp.
+About 20 minutes east outside of Cody headed towards Powell, is another bit of history no one should miss: the Heart Mountain internment camp.

 It is both sobering and eye-opening.
 Bonnie and I have been to the Oskar Schindler Factory in Krakow and the camps in Auschwitz.
 The parallels of how the US government treated Japanese-Americans versus the treatment of the Jews is evident.
 In particular, the posted notices are eerily similar.